Access Hoare Logic: Conclusion

 There are, of course, many areas that we did not touch upon.
 Basically, everything that has been investigated for Hoare logic should now be revisited in the context of access Hoare logic.
 Instead of aiming for a complete list, we mention two obvious areas.
-In our approach to soundness and completeness, we define the semantics of expressions and consequences in an informal way.
-There is a vast literature on ways to make this more precise, by considering formal semantics, their axiomatization and implications on Hoare logic~\cite{apt:1981}.
+In our approach to soundness and completeness, we take assertions to be semantical.
+There is a vast literature on ways to make this more precise, by fixing the syntax of the expressions in the language, considering formal semantics, their axiomatization and implications on Hoare logic~\cite{apt:1981}.
 As a second area, the relationship to Dijkstra's predicate transformer semantics and its variations need to be clarified~\cite{dijkstra:1975}.
 Finally, detailed case studies are needed to demonstrate the usefulness of access Hoare logic for access security.

 In connection to this paper, the authors have filed a patent entitled \emph{Verifying Access Security of a Computer Program} \cite{beckmannSetzer:Patent:AccessHoareLogic:FilingUK}.
 This patent utilizes verification condition generation for access Hoare logic, which will be detailed in a separate publication.